Our Country Deserves Better PAC: Bus tours

 Organizing for America, an organization run by the Democratic National Committee, deployed a bus tour called "Reform Now: Let’s Get It Done" in early September in response to the Tea Party Express tour.

 "Defeat Harry Reid" campaign

 Our Country Deserves Better PAC launched the "Defeat Harry Reid" campaign in spring 2009, in which the organization aired television and radio ads in Nevada against the Democratic Senate Majority Leader Harry Reid.
-The PAC gave the 2010 congressional election season an early start by targeting vulnerable Democrat members of Congress.
+The PAC gave the 2010 congressional election season an early start by targeting vulnerable Democratic members of Congress.

 On Tuesday, May 26, 2009, the PAC organized a rally-protest outside of Caesars Palace in Las Vegas, Nevada, during a fundraiser for Harry Reid's re-election campaign in which the keynote speaker was President Barack Obama.
 About 100 protesters stood outside the fundraising event to rally against Reid's "tax-and-spend" and "big government" ways.

 "Stop Cap & Trade" campaign

 In June 2009, Our Country Deserves Better PAC launched a campaign called "Stop Cap & Trade."
 The organization claimed that the Waxman-Markey Climate Bill "will saddle Americans with thousands of dollars in new taxes, fees, and costs each year."